 Students are encouraged to join professional organizations in psychology and/or in their specialty and to establish at least one membership by the end of the first year.
-Student membership provides the benefits of regular membership (e.g. journals, newsletters, notices of meetings, reduced registration at meetings, and access to listservs where relevant discussions occur).
+Student membership provides the benefits of regular membership (e.g., journals, newsletters, notices of meetings, reduced registration at meetings, and access to listservs where relevant discussions occur).
 Examples of such organizations include: APA, APS, ABCT, GSA, SRCD, SBM, etc. Information about student memberships can be found on-line.

-Many faculty and students in the program are active in professional organizations.
 It is an important part of professional development to join organizations, participate in listserv conversations, read organization publications, and attend and present at conferences.
 The following organizations represent those consistent with current faculty interests.